 Workshops based on The Lost Library Book are suitable for primary school students from second to sixth class.
 The workshop consists of a wide-ranging discussion about libraries and writing, a reading, q&a, and a bookplate-designing session using materials which she provides.
 A great resource for teachers.

-Workshops based on my collection Undercurrents explore the concept of psychogeography.
+Workshops based on Amanda’s collection Undercurrents explore the concept of psychogeography.
 They are suitable for secondary school students with an interest in creative writing, and examine how writers create a sense of place.

-A combination of editing and workshopping, my mentoring service is suitable for poets and writers preparing work for submission.
+A combination of editing and workshopping, Amanda’s mentoring service is suitable for poets and writers preparing work for submission.
 For further details, please use the contact page.

 EDITING AND PROOFREADING

 When you have been drafting a paper, book or thesis, it can be hard to read your own work without earlier drafts swimming in front of your eyes.
-I will check your text for fragments left over from earlier drafts, read for sense, highlight any anomalies, check for consistency and house style.
-I work using Track Changes in Word, giving you full control over queries and changes.
+Amanda will check your text for fragments left over from earlier drafts, read for sense, highlight any anomalies, check for consistency and house style.
+She works using Track Changes in Word, giving you full control over queries and changes.

 Your written material is often the first point of contact with customers and clients.
-I will make sure that all of your written work, from business cards to reports, promotional material to online content, reflects the professionalism of your organization.
+Amanda will make sure that all of your written work, from business cards to reports, promotional material to online content, reflects the professionalism of your organisation.

 Compiling and presenting information and producing reports are important aspects of your business.
 When a number of different people are involved on a project, you need to standardize their work.
 Having your reports copy-edited professionally prior to presentation or publication means that your research will be presented in the best possible light.

 When your writers’ group or organization chooses to publish a collection or anthology, be it prose, poetry, fiction or non-fiction, it is likely that different writers will use different styles and spellings.
-I can make the process easy for you by liaising with individual authors, and standardizing the text and formatting, ensuring a professional looking publication.
-I am particularly interested in how to structure collections.
+Amanda can make the process easy for you by liaising with individual authors, and standardizing the text and formatting, ensuring a professional looking publication.
+She is particularly interested in how to structure collections.